The Sun Rises in the East

-The Sun Rises in the East is the debut album by American hip hop rapper Jeru the Damaja, released May 24, 1994 on Payday Records.
-Production on the album was handled by DJ Premier.
+The Sun Rises in the East is the debut album by American hip hop rapper Jeru the Damaja, released May 24, 1994, on Payday Records.
+It was produced by DJ Premier.
 The album features fellow Gang Starr Foundation member Afu-Ra.
 The album cover depicts the World Trade Center on fire only one year after the 1993 bombing of the North Tower.